RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 6. Wait for about 1 minute and 30 seconds for the patcher to load
 7. The game should now start with the Wiimmfi patch included

+### Automatic patching using a USB Loader
+If you are already using USB Loader GX, try updating it to the most recent version.
+Then, there should be a "private server" setting (both in the global loader options and in the game options) which you can set to "Wiimmfi" to make the USB Loader automatically patch every game you start to work with Wiimmfi.

 ### ISO Patching
 You may not want to run a patcher each time you want to play on Wiimmfi, and maybe you already use a USB Loader.
 As such, ISO Patchers were created, some for specific games.